 Coffee and Tax via Instagram.

-This interview has been gently edited and condensed.ย
+This interview has been gently edited and condensed.

 Hey Tiani, thank you for taking the time to speak with me.
-By way of introduction for readers who are unfamiliar, please tell us more about Coffee and Tax.ย
+By way of introduction for readers who are unfamiliar, please tell us more about Coffee and Tax.

 Coffee and Tax is an organization dedicated to designing and supporting initiatives that encourage, uplift, and financially support marginalized individuals in the current coffee space, as well as one that encourages and promotes tax literacy, specifically within the Black community.

-advert but first coffee cookbook now available
+advert new rules of coffee now available

 One very important thing to know about me is that I am very much in love with coffee as I am in love with being of service to people.
 What started as genuine care and concern for how marginalized individuals are treated in the current coffee space, quickly turned to include care and concern over the potentiality of advancement when it comes to, overall, financial literacy among Black people.
 Truth be told, there is no accurate building of legacy and wealth sans knowledge of direct and indirect taxation.
 It is our goal here at Coffee and Tax to use whatever platform we are afforded to directly support those who are often and unfortunately undermined in the male- and white-dominated industry of coffee, as well as those that are under-represented, undermined, and mis- or under-informed in various Black communities across the country when it comes to business and individual taxes.